aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/README.md

 <img src="https://github.com/aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/blob/main/Other%20Files/raw_residuals_01.JPG">

-The **_log odds and independent variables are linear_** by transforming the logistic function to equate log odds to the sum of the intercept and dot product of coefficients and independent variables.
+The **_log odds and independent variables are linear_**, which is apparent by transforming the logistic function to equate log odds to the sum of the intercept and the dot product of coefficients and independent variables.
 A scatterplot depicts the linearity of the relationship.

 <img src="https://github.com/aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/blob/main/Other%20Files/linear_logitrespvar_explvar_01.JPG" width="700" height="350">